Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 > [!IMPORTANT]
 > * This project makes use of ePaper displays manufactured by WaveShare.
 > * Installing this project will install drivers for ALL WaveShare displays and save them into the directory "waveshare_epd".
-> * To use a particular display, you will need to edit the line near the top of "main.py" that looks like this:
+> * To use a different WaveShare display, you will need to read "How do I use a different ePaper display?" under the [Questions & Troubleshooting](https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam?#questions--troubleshooting) section.
-> ``` from waveshare_epd import epd2in7_V2 ```
-• Edit the part "epd2in7_V2" to match the name of your display.

 # Auto-Start/Boot-Time Execution #
 • To make the camera mobile and automatically start when the Pi boots up, you'll need to do a couple things.